Remote Work Policy

 - Determination of Position Eligibility.
 Supervisors should begin identifying positions as eligible or ineligible for remote work upon publication of this policy.

 - Pre-existing Remote Work Arrangements.
 For any employee working remotely as of or prior to the effective date of this Policy, the supervisor shall consult with Human Resources to determine the appropriate approach considering the specifics of the arrangement.
 For an employee with an existing, documented remote work agreement with a one-year term, typically the arrangement will be reviewed under this Policy shortly prior to the expiration of the term so that an updated agreement may be signed, if appropriate.

-VIII.
+VII.
 Related Policies, Procedures and Documents

 Employee Reasonable Accommodation Policy and Procedure (for qualified employees with a disability to request remote work as an accommodation)